 Practical pitfalls and fixes (one-line tips)

-- Vague descriptions: replace “felt bad” with a scale number and one tag (e.g., “6; food-noise spike”).
+• Vague descriptions: replace “felt bad” with a scale number and one tag (e.g., “6; appetite spike”).

 How sharing and checklists improve care

 Using a concise, exportable symptom summary reduces back-and-forth during visits.
 Digital symptom checklists can also help you spot red-flag patterns sooner.
-Some studies and clinical tools report up to a 30–40% reduction in unnecessary urgent-care or clinician visits when patients use guided symptom checklists (Ubie).
+Guided symptom checklists may help patients recognize red-flag patterns and prepare for visits.
 That makes a clear log useful both for you and for your care team.

 Practical remedies to note as annotations

-- Record any over-the-counter measures you tried and their timing.
+• Record any over-the-counter measures you tried and their timing.
 Do not use logs to set doses or replace clinician instructions.
+Pepio is for organization and self-tracking only.
+Pepio does not provide medical advice, diagnosis, treatment, dosing recommendations, or protocol recommendations.
+Always follow the instructions from your clinician, prescriber, pharmacist, medication label, or care team.

 Pepio and your Zepbound nausea log